ChristerNilsson/Lab/2018/098-CentrifugeBalance/README.md

 https://www.youtube.com/watch?v=7DHE8RnsCQ8

-Make all hours yellow.
+Make all slots yellow.

-The clock has to be in balance.
+The centrifuge has to be in balance.

-White circles are heavy.
-Their center of gravity is marked with a red circle.
+Tubes (white) are heavy.
+Their center of gravity is shown with a red circle.

+One and eleven tubes are pre marked as they are impossible to balance.

 Use a minimum of clicks.

-One and eleven are pre marked as they are impossible to reach.